microsoft/VQ-Diffusion/readme.md

-# Vector Quantized Diffusion Model for Text-to-Image Synthesis  (CVPR2022, Oral)
+# VQ-Diffusion (CVPR2022, Oral) and <br> Improved VQ-Diffusion

 ## Overview

-This is the official repo for the paper: [Vector Quantized Diffusion Model for Text-to-Image Synthesis](https://arxiv.org/pdf/2111.14822.pdf).
+This is the official repo for the paper: [Vector Quantized Diffusion Model for Text-to-Image Synthesis](https://arxiv.org/pdf/2111.14822.pdf) and [Improved Vector Quantized Diffusion Models]().

 The code is the same as https://github.com/cientgu/VQ-Diffusion, some issues that have been raised can refer to it.